DISTINCTIVES & STATEMENT OF FAITH

 While this article may not answer every question you have about Evangelical Fellowship, we do want to assist guests and inquirers in learning more about us.

-We are convinced that the church must not be so broadly open that it fails to make vitally important distinctions that the Bible itself makes.
+The church must not be so broadly open that it fails to make vitally important distinctions that the Bible itself makes.
 At the same time, however, we do not insist that every person share the same precise set of theological convictions on every matter.
 In other words, there are negotiables and non-negotiables when it comes to doctrinal distinctives.
-To be more specific, Evangelical Fellowship is and will be characterized accurately with the following statements:
+Evangelical Fellowship is characterized accurately with the following statements:

 CENTERED ON GOD’S GLORY